-Requirements, Recommendations, and Permissions are encoded using AsciiDoc markup for example blocks, prepended with an attribute list containing the type of the block (i.e., its obligation)—one of “requirement”, “recommendation”, or “permission”.
+Requirements, Recommendations, and Permissions are encoded using AsciiDoc markup for example blocks, prepended with an role attribute containing the type of the block (i.e., its obligation)—one of “requirement”, “recommendation”, or “permission”.
 For example:

 (Below, "requirement" is used to refer to any of these three block types.)

 In addition to block type described above, following attributes are supported (see usage example below):

 Indicates the subject of the requirement.
 Does not get rendered in final output.

 Indicates conventional label assigned to the requirement.
 If present, it will be rendered in final output.

 May be used to give an arbitrary number of key-value pairs of tags describing the requirement.
 Key and value are separated by a colon, multiple values are delimited by comma, and key-value pairs are delimited by semicolon.
 Both key and value are expected to be tokens containing no punctuation.

 Can contain one or more of "requirement", "permission", "recommendation", comma-delimited.
 Using this attribute will override the obligation of the blog.